isomerpages/moe-rosyth/_p1-orientation/Lead with Vision/Dismissal Arrangements.md

 description: ""
 third_nav_title: Lead with Vision
 ---
-This is how i go home every day from school.
+This is how I go home every day from school.

 2021 P1 Dismissal Arrangements - Gate 1: